Moonpig/tech-test-dotnet-backend/readme.md

 	- implicitly typed variables 'var' replaced with explicit types 'int' and 'DespatchDate' in the API controller and the unit tests.

+	- space entered between foreach loop and if statement in the despatchdate controller

+	- if, else statement is missing curly braces for the else section.
+These have been added.

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?